Restructure Business Debts & Obligations

 Businesses run into trouble for many reasons.
 Lower revenues is the biggest problem.
 But even if revenues are high and remain strong, businesses can suffer from: lowered margins, higher input costs, unfavorable contracts, real estate costs, growing competition, operational inefficiencies, customer payment problems, marketing costs, online defamation and/or legal problems.

 Together we can figure out the issues, or, if you know the cause of the problems, discuss ideas available to resolve them.
-Solutions may include any or all of the following: Re-negotiating vendor agreements; re-negotiating sales and distribution contracts; locating new product suppliers; relocating offices; canceling leases; opening or closing corporations; redirecting or redeploying capital; developing online marketing tactics; changing product or services mixes; adding new products or services that compliment existing distribution or existing customers; repairing reputations; expanding margins; finding new distribution outlets; adding outside sales; implementing operational efficiencies; fixing account payable and receivable practices; evaluating financing options; re-negotiating loans; developing human resource policies; and/or dealing with partnership issues.
+Solutions may include any or all of the following: Re-negotiating vendor agreements; re-negotiating sales and distribution contracts; locating new product suppliers; relocating offices; canceling leases; opening or closing corporations; redirecting or redeploying capital; developing online marketing tactics; changing product or services mixes; adding new products or services that compliment existing distribution or existing customers; repairing reputations; expanding margins; finding new distribution outlets; adding outside sales people; implementing operational efficiencies; fixing accounts payable and receivable practices; evaluating financing options; re-negotiating loans; developing human resource policies; and/or dealing with partnership issues.
 These or a variety of other solutions may come into play.
 I have faced many small business challenges in my career and can help you to resolve yours.
-Of course, I would have to discuss your particular product, service and business model and work with you to pinpoint the issues and options.
+Of course, I would have to discuss your particular product or service and business model, and work with you to pinpoint the issues and options.

-Unlike bankruptcy lawyers, my goal is to improve upon your existing business, refine any under-performing parts and develop new operational practices to increase product or service exposure, revenues and profits.
-While bankruptcy can be an option if: (i). debt-related obligations exist, and (ii). the debts are are the primary cause for your businesses’ profit challenges, and (iii) the legal and financial standards for entering into a bankruptcy restructuring are met, bankruptcy is something I use all options to avoid.
+Unlike bankruptcy lawyers, my goal is to improve upon your existing business, refine any under-performing parts, and develop new operational practices to increase product or service market exposure, revenues, and profits.
+While bankruptcy can be an option if: (i). debt-related obligations exist, and (ii). the debts are are the primary cause for your businesses’ profit challenges, and (iii) the legal and financial standards for entering into a bankruptcy restructuring are met.
+But, bankruptcy is something I use all options to avoid.
 Bankruptcy has benefits and drawbacks which you can discuss with a bankruptcy attorney if we should determine that to be a viable option.
-But bankruptcy attorneys are generally skilled with restructuring debt within the bankruptcy process, as opposed to turning around a variety of business aspects and operational practices outside of the bankruptcy process.
+But bankruptcy attorneys are generally skilled with restructuring debt "within" the bankruptcy process, as opposed to turning around a variety of business aspects and operational practices "outside of" the bankruptcy process.